ferrofan/datascience/README.md

 # datascience
-If you want automating codes for hard math stuff such as statistics, multivariable calculus and vector calculus, that is what this repository is all about!
+If you want automating codes for hard math stuff such as statistics, multiple integrals and multivarible/vector calculus in general, that is what this repository is all about!